 Our trip to the Dordogne Valley changed that quite a bit (for truffles only – I still don’t like mushrooms) in general.
 Truffles don’t taste quite like regular mushrooms for starters… and, you’ve never unlike to eat huge quantities of proper truffles in one sitting so you probably won’t ever get ‘overwhelmed’ by the taste.
 They also smell absolutely amazing and so, slowly but surely, over the course of the day, they finally won me over.

-Truffle-loving asides, one thing we got up to when we were in the Dordogne Valley was truffle hunting (you can also go truffle hunting in the UK by the way, see more here).
+Truffle-loving aside, one thing we got up to when we were in the Dordogne Valley was truffle hunting (you can also go truffle hunting in the UK, by the way).

-It was the wrong time of year for them but we still got something of an education in how they are found, how the truffles release a gas that kills vegetation around the oak trees they grown on (hence the circular ‘bald patch’ around the oak trees – also a key way to tell if there might be truffles to be found on the tree roots) but most interestingly (at least to me), how expensive truffle dogs are…etc
+It was the wrong time of year for them, but we still got something of an education in how they are found, how the truffles release a gas that kills vegetation around the oak trees they grow on (hence the circular ‘bald patch’ around the oak trees – also a key way to tell if there might be truffles to be found on the tree roots) but most interestingly (at least to me), how expensive truffle dogs are…etc.

 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (4)